 How do I make a large Powertex sculpture for my garden?

 The techniques are really the same whatever size your project.
 Think about the frame or base you need for your project and create that from natural materials such as chicken wire or wood.
 Chicken wire can be shaped for animal and figure sculptures if you have the right tools and safety equipment.
 Wooden bases or mdf can be constructed and coated with Powertex and then create your project as usual with wire, foil, plaster and fabric.
-Mannequins are a popular choice for large figures but stick to natural materials and you can use any size object for your foundation.
-Use the same principles, just think bigger!
+Mannequins are a popular choice for large figures.
+TIP: Remember Powertex (especially on fabric) is heavy when wet so make sure your base structure or frame is strong enough to hold in place until it’s dry.

 Can I use Bister for an outside project?